ewolman/EarlyAmericanSenateData/README.md

      -  `TotalVotesByCongress_FullTerm.csv` - Same as above, but only those who served in more than 3 congresses (if continuous, this would be a full term)
      -  `VotesByParty.csv` - The number of votes that the members of each party received by Congress
      -  `VotesByPartyByYear.csv` - Same as above but split up by year instead of Congress
-     -  `tCommittee.csv` - All committees and their pertinent information (date, congress, page)
+     -  `Committees.csv` - All committees and their pertinent information (date, congress, page)
 - [**Tableau Dashboard** - A Tableau Public Dashboard where you can compare Senators based on the votes they received in each Congress.](https://public.tableau.com/app/profile/elias.wolman/viz/SenatorDashboard/Dashboard1?publish=yes)
 ## How I parsed the text files